dabananda/primary-project-essentials/README.md

-# Some initial packages installation process
+# Some initial packages installation process for ReactJs
 ### Create a reactjs project with vite
 `npm create vite@latest`
 ### Primary packages after creating a reactjs project